'Protect and Serve' takes on a new meaning in Foxboro schools

 Foxboro officers have now taken that to the next level, serving up lunch to school students, aiming to build better rapport and relationships within the community.

-School Resource Officer William Monterroso came up with the idea and asked the health department and local school superintendents if police officers could serve lunch.
+It was an idea School Resource Officer William Monterroso came up with at the beginning of this school year.

+He started with the health department to see if it would be alright for police officers to serve lunch, then he asked superintendents of the school districts.
 They all agreed.

 Four officers, including Chief Michael Grace, were present at the Ahern Middle School on Feb.
 14 to participate in the program.